elastic/rally/docs/adding_tracks.rst

 Store the script as ``toJSON.py`` in our tutorial directory (``~/rally-tracks/tutorial``) and invoke the script with ``python3 toJSON.py > documents.json``.

-Next we need to compress the JSON file with ``bzip2 -9 -c documents.json > documents.json.bz2``.

 We also need a mapping file for our documents.
 For details on how to write a mapping file, see `the Elasticsearch documentation on mappings <https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html>`_ and look at an `example mapping file <https://github.com/elastic/rally-tracks/blob/master/geonames/mappings.json>`_.
 Place the mapping file in the tutorial directory.

 Finally, add a file called ``track.json`` right next to the mapping file::

     {
       "short-description": "Tutorial benchmark for Rally",
-      "description": "This test indexes 8.6M documents (POIs from Geonames, total 2.8 GB json) using 8 client threads and 5000 docs per bulk request against Elasticsearch", "indices": [
+      "description": "This test indexes 8.6 million documents (POIs from Geonames) using 8 clients and 5000 docs per bulk request against Elasticsearch", "indices": [
         {
           "name": "geonames",